montilab/SigRepo_Server/README.md

 ### description
 **Please go to "/vignettes/OmicSig-vignette.Rmd" to see the vignettes of _OmicSignature_ and _OmicSignatureCollection_ R6 objects**
 As high-throughput technology evolves, a large number of omics-signatures are being derived.
 This package contains _OmicSignature_ and _OmicSignatureCollection_ R6 objects to store signatures efficiently and retrieve them conveniently.

 ### development notes
 Run `devtools::document()`, and `.Rd` description will be automatically generated.
 Do not manually edit `.Rd` files.
+Run `devtools::check()` to check the package.
 Run `devtools::build()` to build the package locally.